Parks in Madrid

 You will enjoy the view of the monument dedicated to King Alfonso XII, opposite a beautiful lake where people have fun rowing in small boats.

-The Retiro lake, with 280 meters long by 140 meters wide, had at its center an oval island which served as a stage for theatrical works.
+The Retiro lake, which has a length of 280 meters and width of 140 meters, had at its center an oval island which served as a stage for theatrical works.

 Over the years, the Retiro Park underwent various modifications.

-Another very interesting and beautiful area to walk (mainly in the springtime) is the Rose Garden, which is a park within the Retiro Park.
-It is in the shape of a maze and, in the center, it has a beautiful fountain.
-A fantastic place to enjoy and smell the incredible scents of the flowers.
+Another very interesting and beautiful area to walk (mainly in the springtime) is The Rose Garden, which is a park within the Retiro Park.
+It is in the shape of a maze and, in the center, and it has a beautiful fountain.
+A fantastic place to enjoy and smell the incredible scents of flowers.